marionettejs/backbone.marionette/docs/marionette.functions.md

 any object that has Backbone.Events mixed in) to bind the events from.

 The third parameter is a hash of { 'event:name': 'eventHandler' }
 configuration.
+A function can be supplied instead of a string handler name.

+**Note** Multiple handlers are deprecated

 Multiple handlers can be separated by a space.
-A function can be supplied instead of a string handler name.

 ## Marionette.unbindEvents